Gabi Hernandez: Reception

 Janet Di Lauro of About.com said that the character is crazy and "naughty."
 Of being the only Hispanic during her time on Days of Our Lives, Banus stated in 2012: "I’m definitely grateful.
 I’m proud be a Latina, and I’m really proud to represent for all the Latinas out there; especially the young Latina women.
 It’s important for them to have a role.
 I feel really empowered to be the young Latina on the show, and I have no problem carrying all of the responsibility on my back."
 Banus' portrayal of Gabi earned her a nomination for Outstanding Younger Actress in a Drama Series at the 42nd Daytime Emmy Awards in 2015.
+Charlie Mason from Soaps She Knows placed Gabi at #19 on a list of the 35 most memorable characters from Days of Our Lives, saying "Admit it: No matter how spiteful a plot the impetuous supervixen hatches, you not only root for her to get away with it, you root for her to get the kinda happy ending that might afford her a new beginning."

+On December 14, 2024, Soap Opera News named the casting of Jimenez as Gabi as their top recast of the year, sharing the recognition with Alexa Havins Bruening as Lulu Spencer on General Hospital.
+The website complimented: "And then there's Jimenez, who stole our hearts from the very beginning.
+She missed no beats!"